Azizjohnshoh/pillbot/README_RENDER.md

-Use the Deploy to Render button in the top-level README to deploy.
+Use Deploy to Render button and set TELEGRAM_TOKEN, then set webhook.